-Table 7-12 Air Quality - Magnitude of Operation impacts
+Table 7-8 Air Quality - Magnitude of Operation impacts

-Impact Magnitude Justification Air Emissions from Combustion Processes Minor to negligible Although the CSP plant will occasionally use diesel fuel to operate the boilers and fugitive emissions from the HTF system may occur, the concentration of emissions and frequency of emissions is low, and compliant with Moroccan and IFC guidelines.
-Vehicle Emissions Minor The quantities and frequencies of vehicle traffic associated with the operation of the CSP plant plant is minimal.
+Impact Magnitude Justification Air Emissions Although the Tower CSP will occasionally use diesel fuel to from Minor to operate the boilers, the concentration of emissions and Combustion negligible frequency of emissions is low, and compliant with Moroccan Processes and IFC guidelines.
+Vehicle Minor The quantities and frequencies of vehicle traffic associated with Emissions MINOr the operation of the Tower CSP plant is minimal.